Mini-Forest Project in Rochester

 Many good reasons exist to plant a dense, biodiverse Mini-forest in a suburban or urban area.

 Trees and other green plants are the lungs of our planet.
-They take in carbon dioxide and transform it into oxygen—precisely the opposite of our respiratory system.
-They need the oxygen they produce and release the carbon dioxide that green plants need for their nutrients.
+They take in carbon dioxide and transform it into oxygen, precisely the opposite of our respiratory system.
+They need the oxygen they produce and release carbon dioxide, which green plants need for their nutrients.

 Trees also contribute the following to the health of humans and our environment: